cs3216/cs3216.github.io/coursework/project/index.md

 ## Development of Final Project

-Each team will meet with the teaching staff (probably lecturer + TA) for a one-hour preliminary meeting after you receive your feedback on your Final Project proposal.
+Each team will meet with the teaching staff (probably lecturer + TA) for a one-hour preliminary meeting after receiving your feedback on your Final Project proposal.
 The meetings will be biweekly.
 Look out in your emails for the meeting schedules.

 These are compulsory sessions where the schedule is flexible and should be determined by both parties.